 Evaluation and Grading

-Student's clinical skills and knowledge may be evaluated in several ways, including:
+Student's clinical skills, knowledge, and activities may be evaluated in several ways, including:

-- A clinical skills task list will be provided to students with individual skills listed which will be observed by mentors and after satisfactory practice will be signed off by the mentor.
+- Clinical skills task lists will be provided to students with individual skills listed that will be observed by mentors, and after satisfactory practice will be signed off by the mentor.

 - Mentors or other hospital personnel may videotape students performing clinical tasks.

 - Students may keep a portfolio of their clinical work, for example radiographs and hematology slides.